 A mentee is an LIS student, a new librarian, or someone with less than five (5) years of professional library experience.
-All ACRL/NY Mentees must agree to join and be an active member of the ACRL/NY New Librarians’ Discussion Group.
+All mentees must agree to join ACRL/NY and participate in the ACRL/NY New Librarians Discussion Group as availability allows.
 A mentee is someone who:

 - May need some initial help navigating professional library settings;

-- Needs an outside professional eye to inspire self-confidence and excellence;
+- Would like a new professional contact who can inspire self-confidence and excellence;

-- Is not sure about how to develop in the profession, know how to explore other areas of academic librarianship or how to advance.
+- Is not sure how to develop in the profession, how to explore other areas of academic librarianship, or how to advance in their role.